hongyuanjia/eplusr/README.md

 * Read and parse EnergyPlus `IDF`, `IMF` files
 * Query on models, including classes, objects and fields
-* Directly add, modify, duplicate, and delete objects of parse `IDF` and `IMF` files in R.
+* Directly add, modify, duplicate, and delete objects of `IDF` and `IMF` files in R.
+* Automatically change referred fields when modifying objects.
 * Save the changed models into standard formats in the same way as IDFEditor distributed along with EnergyPlus.
-* Run your models directly in R
+* Run your models directly in R with customized run period which was directly set in R.
-* Collect the simulation output of EnergyPlus in R
+* Collect the simulation output of EnergyPlus in R.

 ## Usage